 People who are allergic to aspirin may also be allergic to cranberry.

-Warfarin (Coumadin) -- Cranberry may raise the risk of bleeding, especially if you already take medications to thin the blood such as warfarin.
-The evidence is mixed and not completely clear, so it’s best to ask your doctor before you take cranberry or drink a lot of juice.
+Warfarin (Coumadin): Cranberry may raise the risk of bleeding, especially if you already take medications to thin the blood such as warfarin.
+It increases the amount of time that warfarin stays in your body.
+The evidence is mixed and not completely clear, so it is best to ask your doctor before you take cranberry or drink a lot of juice.

-Ahuja S, Kaack B, Roberts J. Loss of fimbrial adhesion with the addition of Vaccinum macrocarpon to the growth medium of P-fimbriated Escherichia coli.
+Ahuja S, Kaack B, Roberts J. Loss of fimbrial adhesion with the addition of Vaccinium macrocarpon to the growth medium of P-fimbriated Escherichia coli.
 J Urol.
 1998;159:559-562.

 Aston JL, Lodolce AE, Shapiro NL.
 Interaction between warfarin and cranberry juice.
 Pharmacotherapy.
 2006 Sep;26(9):1314-9.